Moduli spaces of Klein surfaces and related operads: Topological quantum field theories

 \section{Topological quantum field theories}

 Since we will be working in dimension $2$ we restrict our definitions to dimension $2$.
 It is possible to give definitions in arbitrary dimension easily for closed field theories, but for open field theories it is necessary to mention manifolds with faces in order to glue cobordisms properly.
-This is not something we wish to discuss.
+This is a technical concern not of interest to us here.
 We will first briefly recall the details of oriented topological quantum field theories and then define a Klein topological quantum field theory and recall well known results about dimension $2$ topological field theories and their unoriented analogues.